nvenayak/impact/readme.md

 	pip install -r requirements.txt

+You may also want to install the additional packages as needed, especially the plotting requirements

+    pip install -r requirements_plotting.txt
+    pip install -r requirements_modeling.txt
+    pip install -r requirements_docs.txt

 Install the package, use develop mode to ensure all the relative paths remain correct.

     python setup.py develop